Satya-bit/Deepfake-Duel-Truth-vs-Trickery/README.md

 Inner layers are kept frozen and the upper layers are trainable.

+There are two seperate notebooks

 **Approach**

 We used two separate models for training.
 One for training classes Animals, Human faces, vehicles and another to train deep or fake.

 To use flow from directory I need to change the folder structure.

-For predicting classes (animal, human faces, vehicles)
+For predicting classes (animal, human faces, vehicles)- **The classes(human face, vehicles, animals) are saved in prediction.csv**

 train----
         -animal